Billing for Extended Sessions

 If the session meets the criteria for a crisis session, the choice might be made to bill using the crisis CPT codes that were introduced by the AMA in 2013: 90839 for the first 60 minutes of a crisis session, 90840 as the add-on for each 30 minutes of additional time after the 60 minutes.
 In order for the new crisis codes to apply, the presenting problem must require immediate attention to a client in high distress, including life-threatening or at least highly complex crisis clinical situations.

-Can you bill one 45- or 60-minute session to insurance, and contract privately with the client to pay any additional time out of pocket?
+If you are a network provider, can you bill one 45- or 60-minute session to insurance, and contract privately with the client to pay any additional time out of pocket?
 There is a lot of discussion online about this option, both sides confident about their opinion.
 To me, this option seems a credible one, if not forbidden in your plan contract.
 Why shouldn’t the client retain the right to pay for services that are not covered by his plan?
-If you are a network provider, insurance plans may want you to charge the client your usual network rate for the additional time, and collect any copayments or deductible for the first part of the session.
-I had one insurance network executive suggest that the client sign a Private Pay Agreement stating he understands that this additional time will be his responsibility, and how much he will owe; “if you get that, we would back you,” he said.
+However, since it is a gray area, if you are audited, the health plan may say you violated your contract by charging the client more than their copayment and deductible.
+Many years ago I did get one insurance network executive say billing clients for extra time would be OK as long as the client signed a Private Pay Agreement stating he understands that this additional time will be his responsibility, and how much he will owe; “if you get that, we would back you,” he said.
 I have a Private Pay Agreement for such situations available in my Practice Forms Packet, which is available here.

 While we can look for different ways to code and bill for these longer sessions, it must be acknowledged that our discussions are the result of an industry-wide trend toward encouraging briefer treatment, and disincentivizing longer sessions.